dgageot/repet/documentation/workbook-en.md

 </project>
 ```

-So, yes, we're going to use java 8.
+So, yes, we're going to use java 8, we have waited for it for too long, not to use it right away.
 Fasten your seat belts.

-1. Then you create, like a grownup, the sources & tests directories (yeah, I know so modern, we got tests too..).
+1. Then you create, like a grownup, the sources & tests directories (yeah, we got tests too, I know so modern ...).

 ```bash
 mkdir -p src/{main,test}/java